Why Does the Word of God Call Us to Love Our Neighbor?

 We have a God who is a good neighbor and he came to be with us.

-We are the bad neighbor, the messy ones, the inconsiderate ones, the selfish ones, but he came and dwelt with us.
+We are the bad neighbors, the messy ones, the inconsiderate ones, the selfish ones, but he came and dwelt with us.
+The Scriptures remind us:

-Using this wisdom from God’s Word, let’s love our neighbors, co-workers, friends and family.
-Let’s put down roots, plant gardens and be good neighbors.
-When we love each other well, we show the world our faith and how God has done so much for each of us.
+Relying on biblical wisdom and the power of the Holy Spirit, let’s love our neighbors, co-workers, friends, and family.
+Let’s put down roots, plant gardens, and be good neighbors.
+When we love each other well, we are a witness for Jesus, show the world our faith, and proclaim what God has done by his love.

 Reflection: